tardisfromtornspace/Bridge-Commander/Documentation/ImaharaClassReadme.txt

 ** Original NSEA Protector mod by Banbury.
 * Techs used for this mod: mostly either Alex SL Gato or Hexagonal Nexul's.
 * Projectiles, Custom and Hardpoint: Alex SL Gato and Hexagonal_Nexul.
-* Music: originally taken from recordings of Galaxy Wuest Medley and some other series meshed together.
+* Music: originally taken from recordings of Galaxy Quest Medley and some other series meshed together in Audacity with leimotifs.